 - Keep following the path (look right for the best views!) all the way until it meets the road (Arthurs Way), opposite Speedwell Cavern.

 - Pass through the gate and join the small road at Blue John Cavern and then turn left onto Old Mam Tor Road.
-Follow the road round until you see a large wooden fence on the right, enter through this.
+Follow the road around until you see a large wooden fence on the right, enter through this.

 - Continue to follow the well-trodden path as it climbs uphill.
 Keep going until the path almost meets the road, turn right and you’ll see the steps to the summit in front of you!